-3. A party may file a document by-

-- A. Registered or certified mail.
-A document filed by registered or certified mail is deemed filed on the date shown on the United States Post Office records; - B. Electronic facsimile transmission (fax).
-A document filed by fax is deemed filed at the time the board receives a fax of the complete document.
-If a document arrives by fax after 5:00 p.m. and before 12:00 midnight or on a Saturday, Sunday or legal holiday, it is filed on the board's next business day, unless the board orders otherwise: - (I) The time controlling when a fax arrives at the board's office is the board's fax machine's journal; - (II) The person fax filing a document bears the risk of loss in transmission, nonreceipt or illegibility.
-If the document is not received or is materially illegible, the document is deemed not filed and totally null and void for all purposes; - (III) If the original document is not received by the board within four (4) business days following the fax filing, the document is deemed not filed and totally null and void for all purposes; - (IV) Any party or attorney who lists a fax number on a letterhead or pleading in the case file or in a telephone or professional directory or otherwise shall be deemed to have consented to receive service of documents by fax from the board or any other party or attorney; or - C. Any other method.
-A document filed by any method other than registered mail, certified mail or fax is deemed filed on the date the board receives the document in its office; - 4.
+- 3. A party may file a document by- - A. Registered or certified mail.
+A document filed by registered or certified mail is deemed filed on the date that it is delivered to and received by the board; - B. Electronic facsimile transmission (fax).
+A document filed by fax is deemed filed at the time the board receives a fax of the complete document, provided that the original of the document is sent to the board and received within ten (10) business days of the fax.
+If a document arrives by fax after 5:00 p.m. and before 12:00 midnight or on a Saturday, Sunday, or legal holiday, it is filed on the board's next business day, unless the board orders otherwise; - (I) The time controlling when a fax arrives at the board's office is the board's fax machine's journal; - (II) The person fax filing a document bears the risk of loss in transmission, nonreceipt, or illegibility.
+If the document is not received or is materially illegible, the document is deemed not filed and totally null and void for all purposes; - (III) Any party or attorney who lists a fax number on a letterhead or pleading in the case file or in a telephone or professional directory or otherwise shall be deemed to have consented to receive service of documents by fax from the board or any other party or attorney; or - C. Any other method.
+A document filed by any method other than registered mail, certified mail, or fax is deemed filed on the date the board receives the document in its office; - 4.
 A party filing by fax shall- - A. Notify the board in advance, if possible, of its intention to file the document by fax; - B. Fax the document to the board's dedicated fax number; - C. Fax the document, if possible, to all other parties having electronic facsimile equipment.
 If unable to fax, a party shall notify all other parties of its intention to file the document by fax.
 The notice need not be in writing.
 A good faith attempt at compliance with this notice requirement shall satisfy the requirements of this subparagraph.
 This subparagraph does not apply to fax filing of the original appeal;